certat/intelmq-docker/DEVELOP-GUIDE.md

 ### Environment
             #Folder where you clone your repository
             MY_FORK: "/mybots"
-            #Foder in your repo where bots are located
+            #Folder in your repo where bots are located
             MY_BOTS_FOLDER: "bots"

 ### Add your own bots